-How to swap objects in Java?
+How to swap or exchange objects in Java?

 Let’s say we have a class called “Car” with some attributes.
 And we create two objects of Car, say car1 and car2, how to exchange the data of car1 and car2?